positively-charged/bcc/doc/details.md

 <h4>Conversions and Casts</h4>

 A value of one type can be converted to another type.
 A conversion looks like a function call: the type you want to convert to is the function name, and the value you want to convert is the argument.
-The following sections describe the supported conversions.

 <h5>Conversion to <code>int</code></h5>